-I recently heard this story from avid home exchanger Renae Lindsay who was swapping her home in the U.S. for a place in Spain:
+An avid home exchanger shared a story about swapping her home in the U.S. for a place in Spain:

 Since we were gone all day and ate out we put up with it for a week, until the water heater quit working and we couldn’t take showers.
 The weather turned cold and the heater didn’t work, there were not enough blankets so we had to buy some.
 My complaints went unanswered.

 We had to leave and go to a hotel.
 He finished his 3 weeks at my place and my manager said he never complained to her.

 Apparently the Spanish man in question cancelled his membership on the home exchange website shortly after this swap.
 Last I heard, this woman was working with a representative from HomeExchange.com to try get compensated for her hotel costs.

 The worst exchange we had was a non simultaneous exchange – with them staying at our house first.
 They were caught by the neighbour leaving two days before the expected date.
 When she went in (after they had driven off) she was shocked.
 The place was an absolute tip.
 Every piece of the dinner service used and some broken.
 We had a 12 piece dinner service and there were only two of them.
 When they had filled the dishwasher they just left them piling in the sink – a large double Belfast sink piled high.
 The bathrooms were filthy and they’d used the bath as a rubbish dump.
 It took two days professional cleaning to get the place back in order – and ££ to replace the broken items.

 I recall another story of a woman on a simultaneous swap to another country, traveling with her kids.
 The host needed to cut his vacation short and fly home.
 And he assumed it was ok for him to just show up back at the house where she and her kids were staying.
 He was not open to discussion about why this was inappropriate.
 Suddenly this woman was faced with a choice: share the home with a strange man or move out into a hotel.